PHOENIX-WSU/Geocoding-and-Address-Correction-Pipeline/README.md

 8. Enter the name for the app and enable Public Access I (no need for callback URL or description)
 9. Click on the app name and scroll down to view the consumer key and consumer secret in the Credentials section

-## Storing the API key
-In this repository, you will find a file named .env.example, save it as .env in your main folder and add the keys to the respective variables (include the double quotes)
-Make sure if you are uploading this code to GitHub, add the .env in .gitignore, it is always a good practice to use .env files

 ## Installation

 1. Clone this repository: